Andy-Robertson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 86: August 21, 2020

+**Today's Progress:** Completed the the JavaScript course at Sololearn and began work on a landing page project which included HTML, CCS and JavaScript.

+**Thoughts:** I'll continue to work on the landing page tomorrow.

 ### Day 85: August 20, 2020

 **Today's Progress:** Worked on the JavaScript course at Sololearn.